galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 |-----------------------------|
 |![](/src/tutorials/rb_rnaseq/stranded_result.png)|
 |<small>**Figure 6.
 Stranded RNAseq data look like this**
 This example contrasts unstranded and stranded RNAseq experiments. <span style="color: red;">Red transcripts</span> are from + strand and <span style="color: blue;">blue</span> are from - strand.
 In stranded example reads are clearly stratified between the two strands.
 A small number of reads from opposite strand may represent anti-sense transcription.
-The image from GATC Biotech.
+The image is from GATC Biotech.
 </small>|